Operation Lüttich: German command and decisions

 Generalfeldmarshall Günther von Kluge was the German supreme commander in the West.
 After Generalfeldmarschall Erwin Rommel was injured by Allied aircraft on 17 July, Kluge also took over direct command of Army Group B, the formation conducting the battle in Normandy.
 He had warned Hitler on 22 July that the collapse of the front was imminent, but Hitler continued to order him to stand fast.

-On 2 August, Hitler sent a directive to Kluge ordering "an immediate counter-attack between Mortain and Avranches".
+On 2 August, Hitler, fearing the loss of U-boat pens on the French coast, sent a directive to Kluge ordering "an immediate counter-attack between Mortain and Avranches".
 General Walter Warlimont—the Deputy Chief of Staff at OKW, the German armed forces headquarters—was also sent to Kluge's headquarters to ensure these orders were complied with.
 Kluge suggested that there was no chance of success, and the German forces in Normandy should retire to the Seine River, pivoting on the intact defences south of Caen, but on 4 August, Hitler categorically ordered the attack to be launched.
-He demanded that eight of the nine Panzer Divisions in Normandy be used in the attack, and that the Luftwaffe commit its entire reserve, including 1,000 fighters.
+He demanded that eight of the nine Panzer Divisions in Normandy be used in the attack, and that the Luftwaffe commit its entire reserve, including 1,000 fighter aircraft.
 According to Hitler, three qualifications had to be met for the attack to proceed.
 "Von Kluge must believe in it.
 He must be able to detach enough armour from the main front in Normandy to create an effective striking force, and he must achieve surprise".

 Although ordered to wait "until every tank, gun and plane was assembled", Kluge and SS General Paul Hausser (commanding the German 7th Army, which held the western part of the front) decided to attack as soon as possible, before the overall situation deteriorated further.
 The main striking force assigned was the XLVII Panzer Corps, commanded by General Hans Freiherr von Funck.
 Instead of eight Panzer Divisions, only four—one of them incomplete—could be relieved from their defensive tasks and assembled in time; the 2nd Panzer Division, 116th Panzer Division, the 2nd SS Panzer Division and part of the 1st SS Panzer Division, with a total of about 300 tanks.
 The Panzer Corps was supported by two Infantry Divisions and five Kampfgruppen, formed from the remnants of the Panzer Lehr Division and four equally battered infantry divisions.

 Kluge ordered the attack to be mounted on the night of 6/7 August.
 To avoid alerting American forces to the attack, there would be no preparatory artillery bombardments.
 The intention was to hit the U.S. 30th Infantry Division, commanded by Major-General Leland Hobbs, east of Mortain, then cut through American defenses to reach the coast.
 Had surprise been achieved, the attack might well have succeeded, but Allied decoders at Ultra had intercepted and decrypted the orders for Operation Lüttich by August 4.
 As a result, Bradley was able to obtain air support from both the US 9th Air Force and the RAF.